Law is the study of rules and principles of conduct decreed by legislative authority, derived from court decisions and established by local custom.

-Initially you will study
+Initially you will study:

-- Constitutional law and the legal system
+- Constitutional law

-- Contract, delict and unjustified enrichment
+- Obligations (contract, delict and unjustified enrichment)

 - Family law.

-In the following year, you will study
+In the following year, you will study:

-- Law and government.
+- Law and government

-There is a range of optional courses to choose from, covering topics such as
+There is a range of optional courses to choose from, covering topics such as:

-- Roman law
+- Roman law of property and obligations

 - International private law